 Of course, that's not to say that roots can't cause trouble.
 If the search for nutrients leads it into already cracked sewer lines, or under pavement, all sorts of mischief can occur.
 It's not the tree's fault.

-Rather than removing the tree, consider replacing old, cracked pipes with modern materials that are practically impervious to tree root problems, or install root barrier material that encourages roots to turn away, rather than grow under walkways.
+Rather than removing the tree, consider replacing old, cracked pipes with modern materials that are practically impervious to tree root problems, or install root barrier material that encourage roots to turn away, rather than grow under walkways.

-Q: How do I stop my flowering cherry from suckering?
+Q. How do I stop my flowering cherry from suckering?

-A: Remember how frustrated the groundskeeper became when he couldn't outwit the gophers in the movie "Caddyshack"?
+A. Remember how frustrated the groundskeeper became when he couldn't outwit the gophers in the movie "Caddyshack"?
 Well, that's nothing compared to what I went through trying to stop flowering cherries from suckering when I was director for grounds at Seattle University.

 Suckers grow off roots that fan out from the tree.
 Most experts will tell you that flowering cherries usually sucker if they are stressed (for example, they're in poorly drained soil, have been hammered by disease or have been pruned too severely).

 At Seattle U., however, practically every flowering cherry suckered, including healthy, vigorous, well-pruned, disease-free ones growing in perfect conditions.

 It's obvious they were doing it to torment the living tweedle out of me!
 We tried everything recommended to make them stop suckering.
 First, we tried the commercial product called napthaleneacetate (NAA) that you spray after removing the suckers.
 It was an expensive waste of time.
 It didn't even seem to slow them down.